onegreyonewhite/package_installer/README.md

 enable_epel_release: no
 ```
 Don't install epel-release in RHEL OS for extra-packages.
 If you want to install mc or htop you should set `yes`.
+Supports version 6 and 7.

 ```yaml
 system_packages: []